Use rstream as a Connectivity Layer for Codex

 That local MCP server can read the local rstream context, start the OAuth device flow, prepare the selected project runtime, list workspaces and projects, inspect plan and usage data, mint short-lived delegated tokens, start managed local tunnels, discover WebTTY servers, execute bounded remote commands, use the WebTTY filesystem sidecar, expose remote-local services, and bridge remote MCP servers.

 On a workstation, the correct setup path is the long-lived rstream login credential plus a linked project context.
-Codex should call the runtime preparation tool when no context is ready or when an old short-lived context token has expired, but it should not guess a project when several are available.
+Codex calls the runtime preparation tool when no context is ready or when an old short-lived context token has expired, but it does not guess a project when several are available.
 With multiple projects, ask for the target project or use the one named in the prompt.
 Short-lived tokens are only for immediate handoff flows such as protected URLs, browser-constrained clients, published MCP access from a remote runtime, or one-shot startup commands on remote devices.

-The division of knowledge should stay layered.
+The division of knowledge stays layered.
 MCP tool descriptions carry the guardrails Codex needs before acting.
 Agent Skills are compact routing instructions that tell Codex which docs to load for setup, tunnels, API, WebTTY, troubleshooting, or self-hosted work.
 The product docs remain the detailed source of truth for feature matrices, edition boundaries, protocol details, SDK APIs, and security rules.
 That avoids copying every rule into every prompt while still giving Codex enough context to stop on incompatible or plan-gated combinations.

 The prompts in this guide describe the result you want.
 Codex chooses the rstream MCP tools, paths, and cleanup calls from the live inventory.